Soccer stakes rise as Nike presses on Adidas' turf

 Since then, the Beaverton, Oregon-based Nike has spent heavily on marketing.
 It also sponsors popular teams and players, including Portugal forward Cristiano Ronaldo.
 The most recent sponsorship battles between Adidas and Nike were fought over the German and French national soccer teams.

-Adidas managed to keep its home team, but France was won over by the money Nike offered, which was reportedly north of 300 million euros.
+Adidas managed to keep its home team, but France was won over by the money Nike offered, which was reportedly north of 300 million euros ($374.01 million).
 By comparison, Nike's deal with Brazil in 1996 was worth 100 million pounds.

 As the top sportswear brand in the world, Nike has been investing in soccer to increase its international presence.
 Soccer has about 2 billion fans worldwide, followed by basketball with 1.2 billion, according to sports research consultancies REPUCOM and SPORT+MARKT.